 Yes.
 If you have a valid, unexpired residence/work permit from one Schengen country, you are generally allowed to travel to and visit another Schengen member state.
-However, you should verify this with the country’s authorities that issued you the permit, i.e., The interior ministry, border agency or even the Greek consulate/embassy nearest your residence.
+However, you should verify this with the country’s authorities that issued you the permit, i.e., The interior ministry, the foreign ministry, a border agency or the relevant consulate/embassy nearest your residence.

 No. If the country you want to visit is not on the list.
 Confirm with local authorities in the country that issued the permit if a visa is required.